Women's South Island League: Records

 The following records are from the 2022 season onwards after New Zealand Football changed the football league system in New Zealand.
 From 2026 onwards, the Women's South Island League will act as a qualifier league to the Women's National League.
-Any records form 2022 to 2024 aren't included.
-The records are up to date as of the end of the 2025 season.
+Any records from 2022 to 2024 aren't included.
+The records are up to date as of the end of the 2026 season.